How do I let my professors know if I have to miss class?

 If the matter is still of concern then we encourage you to begin by contacting the department with which your concern arises.
 For example, if you have a question about the residence halls, please contact the Department of Residential Life.
-Likewise, if you have a concern about the judicial process, please contact the Center for Student Ethics and Standards.
+Likewise, if you have a concern about the judicial process, please contact the Center for Student Conduct.
 If you feel that your concern has not adequately been addressed we encourage you to call (802-656-3380) or email our office.
 We will do our best to provide you with information and address your concern.

 How can I find out information about my student's record?

 Often times our office receives calls from parents who want to know specific information about their student's academic or behavioral record (grades, class schedule, advisors, etc).
 University staff-members are prohibited from providing any information about a student's record by the Family Educational Rights & Privacy Act.
 Students can sign a FERPA waiver so that university officials can discuss these matters but students must do so in person with the office in which the specific record resides.